sw00/sett.sh/content/posts/2018/09/four-principles.md

 meta-decisions too: retrospectives and one-on-one sessions create a feedback loop for how you're working as a team.

 **Leverage the last responsible moment**[^lrm].
-You will always have more or higher grade of information later in time than you do right now.
+You will always have more or a higher grade of information later in time than you do right now.
 Given this, your best bet at making an informed decision is later, so all decisions that can be deferred should be.
-Seems simple, but I've found the difficulty is actuall in deciding whether you can afford to defer it.
+Seems simple, but I've found the difficulty is actually in deciding whether you can afford to defer it.
 Two things are helpful in this regard: divide-and-conquer and maximising options.

 The first approach is about investigating whether you can break the decision down into smaller, low-impact ones.
-For example, what if you simply load the data from a flat text file in memory for now instead of committing to a particular database?
+For example, what if you simply load the data from a flat text file in memory for now instead of committing to using a particular database?
 The second approach is about making the choices that will yield you more options.
+How about an interface or container object to abstract some details instead of a direct interaction?
 In a way this is closely related to the divide-and-conquer approach too because the former will likely yield more options anyway.